 Trip Guide: Silver City

-Above: Lake Roberts.
+Above: The Catwalk Recreation Area in Gila National Forest.
 Photograph courtesy of Silver City.

-Above: The ancient Gila Cliff Dwellings.
+Above: The Fiber Arts Festival.
 Photograph courtesy of Silver City.

 When it comes to unforgettable eats, arts, and adventure, this high-country gateway to the spectacular Gila Wilderness is fully "loded."
 By Andrew Collins